vsrinivas/fuchsia/public/lib/mtl/README.md

-# Fuchsia Template Library
+# Magenta Template Library

-A library containing basic C++ building blocks, such as logging and reference counting.
+A library containing C++ utilities for working with the Magenta system API.